Omar Artan: Top African Referee Refused Access to US Before World Cup

-• Somali referee Omar Artan denied entry to the US ahead of historic FIFA World Cup opportunity
+• Somali referee Omar Artan has been denied entry to the US ahead of a historic FIFA World Cup opportunity

-• Somalia's government condemns Artan's exclusion, calling for global football community support
+• Somalia's government condemned Artan's exclusion, calling for support from the global football community

-• Travel restrictions raise concerns about future participant entry issues for the upcoming 2026 World Cup
+• Travel restrictions raised concerns about future participant entry issues for the upcoming 2026 World Cup

 Ghana’s top stories, now easier to find.
 Discover our new search feature!